codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 In this screencast we're gonna deploy a Ruby on Rails application from a GitHub repository to Heroku using the Codeship.

 I've got a simple Ruby on Rails application called [codefish](https://github.com/codeship-tutorials/codefish-rails) which contains some RSpec examples.
+If you want to follow along these setup steps on your computer, just fork the repository.

 ![GitHub codefish-rails](../screenshots/codefish-rails.png)